HarshalShende/Stopwatch_Android_Project/README.md

-# Stopwatc_Android_Project
+# Stopwatch_Android_Project
 This is a small android project I have developed for fun to implement the working module of STOPWATCH.